kenicodes/amazon-bookmarklet/README.md

 # amazon-bookmarklet
-A neat little Amazon Bookmarklet for sorting
+A neat little Amazon Bookmarklet for actually sorting items by how popular they truly are.